Go Back

 Ingredients

-• Carrots: Add sweetness and color
+• Carrots 2 medium, chopped: Add sweetness and vibrant color

-• Onion: Builds a savory foundation
+• Onion 1 medium, chopped: Builds a savory flavor foundation

-• Garlic: Adds warmth and depth
+• Garlic 2–3 cloves, minced: Brings warmth and depth

-• Salt: Balances natural sweetness
+• Salt to taste: Balances the natural sweetness

 Equipment